 - Opens at weekends in the warmer months

 - €5 for an adult ticket (or free with the Vienna Pass*)

 Architect Otto Wagner designed the new Stadtbahn stations, including the famous Karlsplatz pavilions.
 He was quite keen to get a foot in the door with the Imperial court, so he suggested building a private pavilion for Franz Joseph that would give the Emperor and his retinue their own access to the station platforms at Hietzing.

 It didn’t help Wagner much.
-Great as his architectural achievements in Vienna were, the Hofpavilon was his only Imperial building.
-Also, the Emperor only used the Hofpavillon twice.
+Great as his architectural achievements in Vienna were, the Hofpavillon was his only Imperial building.
+Also, the Emperor only used the building twice.
 So all-in-all not a great return on investment.